Streamlined optical training of large-scale modern deep learning architectures with direct feedback alignment: Introduction

-After decades of dominance by the Central Processing Unit (CPU) for computing all kinds of tasks, the emergence of deep learning has triggered the development of specialized hardware.
-Important examples of hardware specialization are the evolution of GPUs and the development of TPUs, both containing small but numerous processing cores, allowing them to leverage parallelization in tasks like vector-matrix multiplications that are central to today's machine learning algorithms.
-All these computing architectures are built upon digital hardware that follows the von Neuman paradigm~\cite{von1993first}, and the performances are fundamentally intertwined with the hardware and algorithms~\cite{hooker2020hardware}.
+After decades of dominance by the Central Processing Unit (CPU) for computing all kinds of tasks, the emergence of deep learning is today a major driving force behind the development of specialized hardware.
+Important examples are the evolution of GPUs and the development of TPUs, both containing small but numerous processing cores, allowing them to leverage parallelization in tasks like vector-matrix multiplications that are central to today's deep learning algorithms.
+All these computing architectures are built upon digital hardware that follows the von Neumann paradigm~\cite{von1993first}, and the performances are fundamentally intertwined with the hardware and algorithms~\cite{hooker2021hardware}.

-Optics is a promising alternative computing architecture: Except under special circumstances, the propagation of light is linear and can therefore be described by a matrix that connects the input and the output fields.
+Optics is a promising alternative computing architecture: Except under special circumstances, light propagation is linear and can be described by a matrix that connects the input and the output fields.
 In other words, the propagation of light solves a vector-matrix multiplication, and it does so entirely passively, and wholly in parallel.
 The latter point suggests that the equivalent of the computational complexity of a vector-matrix multiplication of $O(N^2)$ on traditional hardware is reduced to $O(1)$.
 Practically, the finite communication bandwidth between a computer and the optical processor imposes a scaling of $O(N)$ to the speed at which data can be processed, dictated by the size of the input and output vectors.
 These favorable properties and the importance of this mathematical operation in data science and machine learning are the reasons for the continuous research in optical computing.
-However, despite these promises, optical computing today remains limited to relatively small toy tasks and, therefore, does not fully take advantage of this favorable scaling, and lags behind in the current race for more efficient hardware for deep learning.
+Despite these promises, optical computing today remains limited to relatively small toy tasks.
+It therefore does not fully take advantage of this favorable scaling and lags in the current race for more efficient hardware for deep learning.